saugereau/saugereau.github.io/_drafts/2014-11-9-heavy-writing-to-cassandra.md

 - A **topic** is a category or feed name to which messages are published.
 For each topic, the Kafka cluster maintains a partitioned log with one or more partition.
 - The **partitions** of the log are distributed over the servers in the Kafka cluster (Kafka uses ZooKeeper to manage partition) with each server handling data and requests for a share of the partitions.
 Each partition is replicated across a configurable number of servers for fault tolerance

+In this architecture, we need one producer that publish to kafka queue the tweet, and one or more consumer that store the data to Cassandra

 Drawbacks
+- Need some installation : Zookeeper (we can use the one embedded with kafka), Kafka
 - I've already use kafka and there is no big challenge